 - Seek help from a physical therapist

 The most recognizable symptoms of shoulder instability is pulling a shoulder “out of socket.”
 This occurs when the muscles, ligaments, and tendons around the shoulder are not stable or strong enough to support the shoulder and its movements.
 Shoulder instability can be caused by direct sudden blows, injury, or overuse.
 When the shoulder wears out, instability occurs.

-Now, we sit, and we do so without an awareness of the position of our bodies.
+Now, we sit, unaware of the position of our bodies.
 Slouching causes the tops of our heads to pull forward, which stresses the vertebrae in the lower neck.
-The muscles in our backs overcompensate for the stress and pulling forward of our upper bodies.
+The muscles in our back overcompensate for the stress and forward pull of our upper bodies.
 Finally, to complete the slouch, we round our shoulders and upper back.
 This exacerbates back and neck pain.
 Rounding the shoulders also causes pain, limited mobility, imbalances, and poor form in the shoulders.

 4. Frozen shoulder

 Frozen shoulder, or adhesive capsulitis, is stiffness and pain in the shoulder.
 When someone experiences frozen shoulder they may report one or more of the following symptoms: